-DIY option: Even if you’re only minimally handy, changing your own oil is probably well within your abilities.
-Plan to spend $25 to $35 for five quarts of engine oil of the right grade (depending on climate and manufacturer specifications), and $5 to $10 for a new oil filter of the right type for your vehicle.
-Refer to your owner’s manual or do a Google search to determine the right model of filter.
+Even if you’re only minimally handy, changing your own oil is probably well within your abilities.
+Plan to spend $25 to $75 for five quarts of engine oil of the right grade, depending on climate and manufacturer specifications (synthetic oil typically costs more), and around $10 for a new oil filter of the right type for your vehicle.
+Refer to your owner’s manual to determine the right model of filter.

 Buying two one-gallon jugs of oil is probably more than you need, especially if you drive a smaller vehicle.
 But it’s good to have on hand for future oil changes or in case you need to top off your engine oil between changes.
 To change your oil, you’ll also need a funnel, drain pan and a socket wrench of the right size to loosen the drain plug bolt in your oil drain pan.

 If you do change your own oil, be sure to dispose of the oil safely and responsibly.
 There will likely be several places to recycle old oil, depending on where you live.
 Letting it leak into your driveway or garage or dumping it in the trash bin can lead to serious environmental damage.